-Applicants can apply using Grant.gov Workspace.
-Workspace is a shared, online environment where members of a grants team create and submits their grant applications.
-Workspace allows the grants team simultaneous access to complete and submit all application forms required by the grant-making agency.
-For each funding opportunity announcement, an applicant creates individual instances of a workspace.
+Applicants can apply using Grants.gov Workspace.
+Workspace is a shared, online environment where members of a grant team may simultaneously access and edit different web forms within an application.
+For each funding opportunity announcement (FOA), an applicant creates individual instances of a workspace.

 - 1. Create a Workspace: This allows you to complete your Workspace online and route it through your organization for review before submitting. - 2.
-Complete a Workspace: Add participants to the workspace, complete all the required forms, and check for errors before submission. - a.
-Adobe Reader: If you decide not to apply by filling out the webforms, you can download individual PDF forms in Workspace so that they will appear like other Standard or AMS forms.
+Complete a Workspace: Add participants to the workspace, complete all the required forms, and check for errors before submission.

+- Adobe Reader: If you decide not to apply by filling out the webforms, you can download individual PDF forms in Workspace so that they will appear like other Standard or AMS forms.
 The individual PDF forms can be downloaded and saved to your local storage device, network drive(s), or external drives, and then accessed through Adobe Reader.
 NOTE: You may need to visit the Adobe Software Compatibility page on Grants.gov to download the appropriate version of the software.
 There is no cost for Adobe Reader Software. - b.
 Mandatory Fields in Forms: Fields marked with an asterisk and a different background color are mandatory fields you must complete to successfully submit your application. - c.
 Complete SF-424 Fields First: The forms are designed to fill in common required fields across other forms, such as the applicant's name, address, and UEI number.
 To trigger this feature, an applicant must complete the SF-424 information first.
 Once it is completed, the information will transfer to the other forms. - 3.
 Submit via a Workspace: Submit your application through Workspace by clicking the Sign and Submit button on the Manage Workspace page, under the Forms tab.
-Grants.gov recommends submitting your application package at least 24-48 hours prior to the close date to provide you with time to correct any potential technical issues that may disrupt the application submission. - SPECIAL NOTE: Grants.gov does not check for AMS required attachments.
-It is the applicant's responsibility to ensure that all required attachments listed in section 5.2 Content and Form of Application Submission are included. - 4.
-Track via a Workspace: After successfully submitting a workspace package, Grants.gov automatically assigns a Tracking Number (GRANTXXXXXXXX) to the package, which will be listed on the Confirmation page generated after submission.
+Grants.gov recommends submitting your application package at least 24-48 hours prior to the close date to provide you with time to correct any potential technical issues that may disrupt the application submission.

+SPECIAL NOTE: Grants.gov does not check for AMS required attachments.
+It is the applicant's responsibility to ensure that all required attachments listed in section 5.2 Content and Form of Application Submission are included.

+4. Track via a Workspace: After successfully submitting a workspace package, Grants.gov automatically assigns a Tracking Number (GRANTXXXXXXX) to the package, which will be listed on the Confirmation page generated after submission.